-Comparing across the study area, Rockwood, Calambikidis, and Jahncke found that the majority of West Coast strike mortality occurs in California waters from Bodega Bay south and tends to be concentrated in a band approximately 24 nautical miles (44.5 kilometers) offshore and in designated shipping lanes leading to and from major ports.
+The study also revealed that the majority of West Coast strike mortality occurs in California waters from Bodega Bay south and tends to be concentrated in a band approximately 24 nautical miles offshore and in designated shipping lanes leading to and from major ports.
 Risk is highest in the shipping lanes off San Francisco and Long Beach, but only a fraction of total estimated mortality occurs in these proportionally small areas.
 As a result, solely focusing conservation efforts within these areas is likely insufficient to address overall strike mortality.
-The study authors recommend combining shipping lane modifications and re-locations, ship speed reductions, and creation of 'Areas to be Avoided' by vessels in ecologically important locations to address this significant source of whale mortality.
+The authors of the study recommend combining shipping lane modifications and re-locations, ship speed reductions, and creation of 'Areas to be Avoided' by vessels in ecologically important locations to address this significant source of whale mortality.